ScottyNZ/reactNativeAppTips/README.md

 ### Symptoms
   errors when using connect   e.g. export default connect(mapStateToProps)(myComponent)
 ### Solution
 ensure react-redux version is  "react-redux": "6.0.1".
-If using npm, yarn or similar, his can be set in the apps package.json file.
+If using npm, yarn or similar, this can be set in the apps package.json file.